jhochs/Arduino_datalogger/README.md

 Note that the `_2BMP` files provide code for acquiring from only two BMP388 sensors on one mote.
 The code can easily be altered to acquire from one BMP388 sensor.

 For connected motes (cellular/wifi), the motes are configured to connect to AWS to check shadow state (which tells sensors whether to sleep or wake) and stream data to a DynamoDB table.
 For disconnected motes, the motes either wake when P_rms exceeds a threshold value (for `mote_`) or are constantly measuring (for `ref_mote_`, since these are plugged into power so consumption is not a concern).
+Reference [AWS_setup.md](https://github.com/jhochs/Arduino_datalogger/blob/main/AWS_setup.md) to set up the mote communication in AWS.

 ## User changes
 ### Variables that must be set